 After kneading, the dough is covered and left to ferment for several hours.
 After, it’s divided, left to rest again before stretching, left to rest again, stretched for a final time and finished with toppings before baking.

 The total resting time will vary between recipes.
 It will be between 2 hours to 3 days though most professional pizza makers say that you can’t rush it.

 Most traditional pizzerias insist on a minimum 24 hour total development time.

-An authentic pizza dough is kneaded for 20 minutes and then rested for at least 12 hours, often in the fridge.
-It is then divided into pizza sized portions and left for another 12 hours until ready to use.
+Authentic pizza dough is kneaded for 20 minutes and then rested for at least 12 hours, often in the fridge.
+It is then divided into pizza-sized portions and left for another 12 hours until ready to use.
 The pizza bases will keep in the fridge for a further 6 hours before deteriorating.

 Why do we leave pizza dough for so long?

 Pizza dough resting time is a variable that every pizzaiolo has an opinion about.
 Some people swear by a 24-hour rest, others say it’s only good after 48 hours.
 I’ve even heard of some recipes made in only 30 minutes which turned out great!

 If the dough is warmed up, yeast and organic acid development increases which quickens the rise.
 This will be to the detriment of the dough as the gluten development will not speed up to match.